1996 Monaco Grand Prix

-Olivier Panis scored his first and only win of his Formula One career, earning the last Formula One victory for the Ligier team, and the first ever for engine manufacturer Mugen-Honda, after switching to slick tyres in a well-timed pitstop.
+Olivier Panis scored his first and only win of his Formula One career, earning the last Formula One victory for the Ligier team, and the first ever win for engine manufacturer Mugen-Honda, after switching to slick tyres in a well-timed pitstop.
 Second place went to David Coulthard in a McLaren-Mercedes.
-Johnny Herbert was the last finisher in a Sauber, scored his only points of the season.
+Johnny Herbert was the last finisher in a Sauber, scoring his only points of the season.

-This was the last win by a French Formula One driver until Pierre Gasly won the 2020 Italian Grand Prix.
+This was the last win by a French Formula One driver until Pierre Gasly won the 2020 Italian Grand Prix and also the last Grand Prix win by a French-licensed Formula One constructor until Renault won the 2003 Hungarian Grand Prix.

 Report

 Practice and qualifying

 Michael Schumacher had taken pole position but had caused controversy on his slowing down lap when he impeded Gerhard Berger right at the end of the session.
 Coming out of the tunnel Schumacher was cruising slowly, acknowledging the crowd, while Berger was on a fast lap.
 Schumacher tried to get out of Berger's way but the Austrian had to spin at high speed to avoid the Ferrari, entering the chicane backwards.

 The Ligiers were 14th and 17th in qualifying, both below their expectations after the team had mis-firing issues, preventing a top six position.